G0PLY/DCLXVI_X/README.md

 NM and Hell have not been fully tested

 --------------------------------------------------------------------------------------------------
+9/18/23 -- Manashield Fix -- Manashield in multiplayer would kick people from the game, Loopback was working without Manashield issues,
+,

 9/17/23 -- Moved Witch near town portals, removed mana cost of Bloodmagic, Healing, Heal Other, WitchBloodstar, Bonespirit, Magi and Bloodmagic removed from Bloodmage effect (always require mana),